 - Dependents’ use of the benefit is limited to the campus at which the employee works.

-- A full-time student (12 or more credit hours) may not use the tuition benefit during the fall or spring semesters.
+- A full-time undergraduate student (12 or more credit hours) may not use the tuition benefit during the fall or spring semesters.

 - Nonresident undergraduates cannot enroll in more credit hours than the benefit they are using in any given semester.